MelonLoverShake/CM2040_Mid-terms/README.md

 5. express-session
 6. express-validator
 7. helmet

+All the libraries above can be installed using the npm install <library-name> --save command
 ====================================================================================
 **Important things to take attention**
 My application has an authorization feature securing the author endpoints.

 There's only one possible username that able to access the author endpoints.

-Upon first login, register an account with the username **Ruby14**.
+Upon first login, only the first account registered are able to access the author endpoints as my application is made with the assumption there's only one author.

+After registering the first account, you will redirected to the login page.
+You are able to login using either the **username** or **email**, alongside with your password.
 ======================================================================================
 My application can be run with  ```npm install```, ```npm run build-db```, and ```npm run start``` .
 ======================================================================================